-Besides, kayaking on Lake Okeechobee can be quite dangerous given the presence of ‘gators.
+Besides, kayaking on Lake Okeechobee can be quite dangerous, given the presence of ‘gators.
 On the other hand, most kayakers explore the creeks and tributaries of the lake.
 Being narrower, they are less acceptable to weather, easily navigable, and less ‘gator-filled.

 TOP FISH SPECIES IN LAKE OKEECHOBEE

 Species choice is essential for preparation; it’s tough on Okeechobee to fish for mutable species at once, but not impossible.
-The big concept is to do your research on techniques, best lures to use, and correct areas to fish.
-Do it beforehand, not on the water, research areas for the species you want to target.
+The big concept is to do your research on techniques, the best lures to use, and the correct areas to fish.
+Do it beforehand, not on the water, and research areas for the species you want to target.

 Lake Okeechobee has always been home to the most popular species of fish.
-One of such is the largemouth bass fish.
+One such is the largemouth bass fish.
 According to the locals, this fish is one of the reasons Lake Okeechobee gained prominence.

 The famous largemouth bass fish inhabits almost all corners of the lake.
 It is a carnivorous freshwater game fish distinguished from other bass types due to how large the lower jaw is and how it extends even beyond the edge of its eye.

 Another popular type of Okeechobee fish is bluegill.
-It has a panfish bodied look, a slightly forked tail with a long fin that is dorsal.
+It has a panfish-bodied look, a slightly forked tail with a long fin that is dorsal.
 It can also be found in every part of Lake Okeechobee.
 Similar to the crappie, the bluegill fish is also relatively easy to catch.

 Although they eat their larvae and insects, the best bait you can use for the fishes are live crickets or worms.
 Sand maggots, grass shrimps, or grubs would also catch nice bedding bluegill.